Life with the Samsung Odyssey G9 49″ Monitor – my review

 What’s the G9 like to use?

 Stunning.
 I love this monitor.
-I really have come to appreciate the simplicity of a single monitor without dealing with the complexity and cable mess of triples.
-Using the G9 is actually welcome break from VR too.
+I have come to appreciate the simplicity of a single monitor without dealing with the complexity and cable mess of triples.
+Using the G9 is a welcome break from VR too.
 The FOV set at around 90° is perfect and given the width of the display, I don’t find myself wanting much more immersion.

 iRacing graphics settings for RTX 2080 ti and Samsung G9

 The image is stunning.
-In HDR mode it really does look incredible.
+In HDR mode it does look incredible.
 None of the photos I’ve taken does the screen any justice at all.
 The colours are powerful, the resolution is clear and thanks to G-Sync, the image updates are smooth with no distractions.

 There’s a little bit of extra fiddling around at installation but once you’re up and running, it’s a great device.
 No regrets here and a strong recommendation from me for the Samsung G9!